 During the traditional estate planning experience, you’ll meet with a lawyer who will often make things seem very complicated and confusing.
 Because you want to do the right thing for your family, you’ll have the lawyer prepare documents, sign them and then you'll take your fancy planning binder home, stick it on a shelf or in a drawer, and never think about it again.
 And, unless you call the lawyer and pony up some money, you wont get any more advice on your estate plans.

 At least that was my father's experience with his estate planning lawyer back in Massachusetts.
-My Dad was an MIT professor and Research Scientist at Lincoln Labs, one of the National Labs.
-He was a very intelligent and educated man, but he felt overwhelmed with the thought of dying and leaving his kids, so he did what he thought was right and signed some forms.
+My Dad was a very intelligent and educated man, but he felt overwhelmed with the thought of dying and leaving his kids, so he did what he thought was right and signed some forms.
 But did he understand what having an "estate plan" meant and how to 'move assets' into the numerous (and unnecessary) trusts?
 No.

 And he didn't do anything with it for 27 years - until I reviewed his estate planning documents.
 Thank goodness my father had not died then.
 None of my father's assets would have been in the trust.
 My family would have had to go through probate and we would have had to pay significant taxes - all because the trust was not correctly funded.
 In fact, even my ex-husband was still named as a beneficiary to my share of the inheritance!
 When I asked him about it, Dad said, he thought the lawyer had done it - after all he had paid over $7500 in 1990 to do the documents.
-Dad also said he was sick and tired of getting a bill every time he called his lawyer, so he stopped calling.
 Out of curiosity, I had my dad call the lawyer to ask for an update of the documents.
 As expected, the lawyer said that because the documents were so out of date that my father would have to 'basically start over' and pay nearly $15,000 this time.
 Why didn't the lawyer properly fund all these trusts?
 Or keep my Dad informed on the changes in the law and adjust to plan to account for changes in our family?
 Why weren't regular updates done?